sqonk/phext-datakit/docs/api/DataFrame.md

 ```
 Run a correlation over one or more columns to find similarities in values.

-The resulting DataFrame is a matrix of values representing the closeness of the adjoining values.

-- **$method** Correlation method to use.
+- **string** $method Correlation method to use.
 Accepted values are 'pearson' or 'spearman'.
-- **$columns** Columns to use for the correlation.
+- **list<string>** $columns Columns to use for the correlation.
 If no column is specified then the operation runs over all columns.

+**Returns:**  DataFrame A matrix of values representing the closeness of the adjoining values.

 ------